insar-uk/OpenInSAR/README.md

 # OpenInSAR
-Open software for Persistent Scatterer Interferoretry and more.
+Open software for Persistent Scatterer Interferometry and more.